Mising people: Etymology

+The Misings are officially listed as Miri in the Constitution of India's order of Scheduled Tribes, but they prefer the term Mising.
+Mising is an endonym and demonym which literally means 'man of the soil'.
+Miri, on the other hand, is an exonym once applied by the Assamese.
+There is still much scholarly debate on the origin of Miri as an ethnonym.
+The Misings also use the endonym Tani, 'man', for identifying themselves.

-Miri, on the other hand, is an exonym commonly applied by plains Assamese people.
-There is still much scholarly debate on the origin of the term "Miri".
-Some colonial scholars argued that miri referred to their status as intermediaries between plains people in the Brahmaputra Valley and hill tribes towards the north.
-More recent scholarship associated miri with being religious functionaries with Tani hill-tribes.
-So when the Misings migrated to the plains they were identified as coming from the Miri pahar ('Miri hills'), whose feats of magic would have been well-known back then, and the name stuck.
+Some British ethnographers argued that miri referred to a status as intermediaries between plains people in the Brahmaputra Valley and hill tribes towards the north in Arunachal Pradesh.
+Another theory — Bhandari (1984) — associates miri with being religious functionaries of Tani hill-tribes.
+When some ritualists migrated to the plains they were identified as coming from the Miri pahar ('Miri hills'), whose feats of magic would have been well-known back then, and the name stuck.
+However, this exonymic ethnonym was perhaps not used to designate the entire community of Tani language speakers.
+Nevertheless, the exonym became widespread and for the non-Miri people living in the plains, the Mising eventually became known as the Miri.